I think they made the right decision. When to use intuition? What determines decision making in a difficult situation?

 NATA KARLIN

-Get an interesting or profitable job?
+Want to get an interesting or profitable job?

 Intuition.

-When in doubt about the correctness of the decision made, the "Descartes square" will help
+When you doubt the correctness of a decision, the “Descartes square” will help

-What influences the search for the right solution
+What influences the search for the right solution?

 Confirmation.